Galfour/2d-anim/dev-notes.md

 - [ ] re-do The Sprite
 - [ ] add bone for hat/hair

+- [ ] Split Static and Dynamic properties
+  - [ ] All frame-data should dynamic, and not lose the default pause
+- [ ] not only local transforms, but global transforms too
 - [ ] assert never in case default
 - [ ] LERP for animation frames if janky
 - [ ] denormalise rotations and deal with it at render time
 - [ ] CSS renderer
+- [ ] Tests

 # Guides